 - Combine flour and water in a glass jar or bowl.
 Use a utensil or your fingers.
 The starter will have the consistency of thick pancake batter.
 Cover with a cloth, a plate or lid.
 Set in a warm but not hot spot.

-- Stir daily whenever you think of it.
+- Stir daily several times when you think of it.

 - After a few days to a week, you will likely see bubbling.
-Begin to feed your starter daily.
+The starter will also develop an aroma that may range from sour, to vinegary, to dirty socks.
+When you observe both bubbles and an aroma, begin to feed your starter daily.
 Transfer about 80 percent of your starter to a clean glass jar or dish.
 Put this aside.
 Put it out of your mind.
 This is the discarded starter.
 Store it in the refrigerator and bake something with it later, such as pancakes.
-Do not feed this discard...let it go…
+Do not feed this starter…let it go…

-- Continue to feed your starter daily as described in the previous step: remove most of the starter, add it to the discard pile in the refrigerator and feed the remaining tablespoon of starter fresh flour and water—40 grams of each.
+- Continue to feed your starter daily and described in the previous two steps—remove most of the starter, add that to the discard pile in the refrigerator and feed the remaining tablespoon of starter fresh flour and water—40 grams of each.

 - After about five days to a week of feeding your starter regularly (daily or even twice a day), it should double in size within about four hours of feeding before slowly falling back down.
 Congratulations, your virile starter can now bake bread.
 Think of a cute name.